Goodroe joined The Procter & Gamble Company after graduating from Terry College in 1971.

 1988 as head of sales for P&G’s Health Care business.
 He and his family relocated to Hong Kong in 1991 when he assumed sales responsibility for P&G’s total Asia business.
 In 1994, he was named Vice President-Customer Business Development, Asia, with responsibility for sales and business development in 17 countries, including China, India, Japan, and Australia/NZ.

-While living in Hong Kong, Steve served as Vice President of the American Chamber of Commerce (HK), and was an officer and director of the American Club.
-He returned to P&G’s world headquarters in Cincinnati in 1998 as Vice President-Global Customer Marketing.
-Steve retired from P&G at the end of 2001.
+While living in Hong Kong, Steve served as Vice President of the American Chamber of Commerce (HK), and was a director of the American Club.
+He returned to P&G’s world headquarters in Cincinnati in 1998 as Vice President-Global Customer Marketing, a role in which he served until his retirement at the end of 2001.

-Steve then led the successful startup of dunnhumby USA, a marketing services company that is a joint venture between The Kroger Company and dunnhumby Ltd. (London), serving as the founding CEO.
-Steve currently serves as an advisor to two startup companies, and is on the board of SoftCoin, a marketing services company based in Silicon Valley.
-He consults on a part-time basis with a management consulting firm.
+He later led the successful startup of dunnhumby USA, a marketing services company that is a joint venture between The Kroger Company and dunnhumby Ltd. (London), serving as the company’s first CEO.
+Steve was an angel investor in Mu Sigma, a decision sciences organization which today has almost 100 of the Fortune 500 companies as clients.
+He currently serves as an advisor to Mu Sigma and is also on the board of directors of Demand Farm, a Bangalore-based start-up company in which he is an investor.

 Steve is a native of Georgia, born in Thomaston and raised in Griffin.
-He and his wife Linda have two children, Kate and John, both of whom are in college.
+He and his wife have two adult children.
 Steve and Linda split their time between Atlanta and Kiawah Island, SC.